-- 1. Set the thermostat to lowest setting. - 2.
+- 1. Set the room heating setpoint to lowest setting. - 2.
 Turn off the electrical power supply to the unit. - 3.
 Remove the heat exchanger door on the side of the unit by removing screws. - 4.
-Move the gas control valve switch to the OFF position.
-Do not force. - 5.
+Move the gas control valve switch to the OFF position. - 5.
 Close manual gas shut off valve external to the unit. - 6.
 Replace the heat exchanger door on the unit. - 7.
-If cooling and/or air circulation will be desired, turn ON the electrical power.
+If cooling and/or air circulation will be desired, turn ON gas control valve switch and the electrical power.